adamgoose/kuber-whaaa/docs/step-by-step.md

 Ingress can be handled by the proxy of your choice.
 I like [Traefik], but there are several other options out there.

-Update the `domain` value in `/main.tf` to any domain that you control, and point its nameservers at `ns1.digitalocean.com.`, `ns2.digitalocean.com.`, and `ns3.digitalocean.com.`
+Point your domain's nameservers at `ns1.digitalocean.com.`, `ns2.digitalocean.com.`, and `ns3.digitalocean.com.`.
+For example, if your domain is `my.domain.com`, create the following entries in your domain's DNS
+zone:

+- `my.domain.com NS 60 ns1.digitalocean.com`
+- `my.domain.com NS 60 ns2.digitalocean.com`
+- `my.domain.com NS 60 ns3.digitalocean.com`

+Next, do the magic:

 ```bash
 terraform apply -target module.traefik